aria-tools/ARIA-tools/README.md

 ------
 ## Installation
-ARIA-tools package can be easily installed and start using after the dependencies are installed and activated.
+ARIA-tools package can be easily installed and used after the dependencies are installed and activated.
 We strongly recommend using [Anaconda](https://www.anaconda.com/distribution/) package manager for the installation of dependencies in python environment.
 Running the commands below will clone the ARIA-tools package to your local directory, create a conda environment with the name 'ARIA-tools', install dependencies to this environment and activate it.